Pushing the Frontier on Approximate EFX Allocations: The Property-Preserving Partial Allocation (3PA) Algorithm

 \section{The Property-Preserving Partial Allocation (3PA) Algorithm}

 As we mentioned in the Introduction, our approach to achieving $2/3$-EFX allocations will be the following.
-We will first construct a partial allocation $\X^1$ that satisfies certain properties related to the values and level of envy of agents for bundles of other agents and unallocated goods, as well as the number of critical goods.
-Then, we will allocate these critical goods ensuring that the resulting partial allocation $\X^2$ is still $2/3$-EFX.
-Then, it is known that we can run the Envy Cycle Elimination algorithm of \citet{lipton2004approximately} to complete $\X^2$, resulting in a $2/3$-EFX allocation, see also \cref{lem:partialefx-to-efx-extension} in \cref{sec:key-lemmas}.
+We will first construct a partial allocation $\X^1$ that satisfies certain properties {with respect to the values each agent has for her bundle, for other agents' bundles and for unallocated goods}, as well as the number of critical goods.
+Then, we will allocate these critical goods, ensuring that the resulting partial allocation $\X^2$ is still $2/3$-EFX.
+Then, it is known that we can run the Envy Cycle Elimination algorithm of \citet{lipton2004approximately} to complete $\X^2$, resulting in a $2/3$-EFX allocation; see also \cref{lem:partialefx-to-efx-extension} in \cref{sec:key-lemmas}.
 Given this, it suffices to focus on obtaining the allocation $\X^2$.

-In this section, we first define the aforementioned properties, and then we develop the algorithm that produces the partial allocation $\X^1$ that satisfies these properties, see Algorithm \ref{alg:3PA}.
+In this section, we first define the aforementioned properties, and then we develop the algorithm that produces the partial allocation $\X^1$ that satisfies these properties; see Algorithm \ref{alg:3PA}.
 We refer to $\X^1$ as a \emph{Property-Preserving Partial Allocation (3PA)}, and to the corresponding algorithm as the \emph{\PPA algorithm}.
-This will in fact be the ``basic'' variant of the algorithm, which is sufficient to achieve $2/3$-EFX for multigraph value instances and---with a small additional step---for a small number of agents, which we present in \cref{sec:multigraph-and-few-agents}.
-For the case of $3$-value instances, we will need a refined version of this list, which we present in \cref{sec:three-values}.
+This will in fact be the ``basic'' variant of the algorithm, which is sufficient to achieve $2/3$-EFX for multigraph value instances and for a small number of agents, which we present in \cref{sec:multigraph-and-few-agents}.